Do Language Models Exhibit the Same Cognitive Biases in Problem Solving as Human Learners?: Experiments

 \paragraph{Method.} We generate pairs under the comparison specification from \cref{sec:concept-test}, but with only one step:\footnote{The one-step case follows the setups from studies on humans (\cref{sec:hypotheses}).
 We discovered in the previous two tests that the models frequently fail on comparison problems with only one step (which can be inferred from \cref{fig:cate_step_breakdown,fig:consistency_cot_step_breakdown}), so if a carry effect is present, it should be observable in such a setting.}

-Like in \cref{sec:concept-test}, we use additive comparisons, which ensures that the symbolic expressions only have addition and/or subtraction operators.
-The two problems of a pair are identical except for the numbers.
-Like \citet{Fuerst2000carry}, we ensure that both operands as well as the answer of the problem are three-digit numbers (since children appear to rely on memory for problems with small numbers; \citealp{KOSHMIDER199153}).
-One of the problems has no carry, the other has at least one (i.e., unit and/or tens carry).
+As in \cref{sec:concept-test}, we use additive comparisons, which ensures that the arithmetic expressions only have addition and/or subtraction operators.
+The two problems of a pair are identical apart from the numbers.
+Following \citet{Fuerst2000carry}, we ensure that both operands as well as the answer of the problem are three-digit numbers (since children appear to rely on long-term memory for problems with small numbers; \cref{fn:memory}).
+One of the problems has no carry, the other has at least one (i.e., unit or tens carry).
 The correct answer of the two problems is controlled to be the same.

+\paragraph{Results.} The results (rightmost column in \cref{table:results}) depart from the findings above, which gave evidence for the presence of child-like biases.
+In this case, model performance is similar in problems with and without carry operations---we only observe one significant result out of the 23 tests.
+Thus, the models seem not to be sensitive to variations isolated to the arithmetic expression level.